sigasi/sigasi_insights/content/releasenotes/sigasi-2.3.md

 select the quickfix.
 You can also trigger the quickfix by putting your cursor on the unused declaration in the editor and pressing **Ctrl+F1**.

-It is confusing to read a design that contains ‘dead code’.
+It is confusing to read a design that contains 'dead code'.
 This new feature will make it easier to detect and remove it.

 {{< figure alt="Unused declaration (with QuickFix)" src="/img/releasenotes/2.3/quickfixunuseddeclaration.png" title="Unused declaration (with QuickFix)" >}}